glamboyosa/setupy-api/README.md

 ### Credit

-The GIF used in index is gotten from [Justas Galaburda](https://dribbble.com/shots/4085472-To-the-Stars-and-Beyond)
+The picture used on the homepage is gotten from [Andy Celis](https://dribbble.com/shots/4772685-Lift-off)